flutter/website/platform-plugins.md

 #### Plugin API code (.dart)

-To edit the Dart plugin API code, open `hello/` in IntelliJ IDEA (or your favorite Dart editor), The plugin API is located in `lib/main.dart` shown in the Project view.
+To edit the Dart plugin API code, open `hello/` in IntelliJ IDEA (or your favorite Dart editor).
+The plugin API is located in `lib/main.dart` shown in the Project view.

 To run the plugin, you need to launch the plugin example app, which requires